sgodfrey66/SAT_ACT_participation/README.md

 ---

 ### Rubric
 Your local instructor will evaluate your project (for the most part) using the following criteria.
-You should make sure that you consider and/or follow most if not all of the considerations/recommendations outline below **while** working through your project.
+You should make sure that you consider and/or follow most if not all of the considerations/recommendations outlined below **while** working through your project.

+#### Scoring
+**Scores will be out of 21 points based on the 7 items in the rubric.**
+*3 Points per section*
+**0** : Student fails to meet the outlined expectations; many major issues exist.
+**1** : Student fails to meet many expectations; many minor issues or a few major issues.
+**2** : Student successfully meets most expectations with few (and relatively minor) mistakes.
+**3** : Student clearly exemplifies and demonstrates their understanding of all of the considerations outlined.

 **Project Organization**
 - Are modules imported correctly (using appropriate aliases)?